Lords of Baux: Princes of Orange of the House of Baux-Orange

-In 1417, the House of Châlon-Arlay, a cadet branch of the House of Ivrea succeeded as princes of Orange.
+In 1417, the House of Chalon-Arlay, a cadet branch of the House of Ivrea succeeded as princes of Orange.

 A brother of William I started the branch of the Lords of Courbezon (House of Baux-Courbezon), which became extinct in 1393.
 Another brother started the line of Lords of Suze, Solerieux and Barri (House of Baux-Suze-Solerieux-Barri), which became extinct and reverted afterwards to the counts of Orange.